Home » The College » System of Operation » Codes of Conduct

 The person(s) carrying out the investigation will:

-Penalties imposed may be:
+Penalties imposed are:

 It is the responsibility of the College to ensure that all employees and students are aware of the policy.